seananderson/csasdown/README.md

 This is the main configuration file for your report.
 It determines what `.Rmd` files are included in the output, and in what order.
 Arrange the order of your chapters in this file and ensure that the names match the names in your folders.
 If you add new `.Rmd` files, add them here.
 You may comment out some files while working on others by placing a `#` in front of them.
 This will stop compilation of those files, reducing the time to compile while working on another file.

+A temporary copy of this file is created when running `render()`.
+It is the file that is actually used in the rendering process.
+If you want to see what it holds, render with this command: `render(keep_files = TRUE)` to keep it around after rendering.

 ### `index.Rmd`

 This file contains all the meta information that goes at the beginning of your document.
 You'll need to edit this to put your name on the first page, add the title of your report, etc. **The name of this file cannot be changed.**

+A temporary copy of this file is created when running `render()`.
+It is the file that is actually used in the rendering process.
+If you want to see what it holds, render with this command: `render(keep_files = TRUE)` to keep it around after rendering.

 ### `01-chap1.Rmd`, `02-chap2.Rmd`, etc.

 These are the .Rmd files for each chapter/section of your report.
 Write your report in these.
 You can delete any or all of these and create as many of your own as you wish, but if you do you must change the **_bookdown.yml** file accordingly.

+Temporary copies of these file are created when running `render()`.
+They are the files that are actually used in the rendering process.
+If you want to see what they hold, render with this command: `render(keep_files = TRUE)` to keep them around after rendering.

 ### `bib/`